Peter Obi: You Are Not The Messiah.

 Apart from his incompetence, Buhari admitted that it was easier to effect changes as a military president than a president in a democracy.

-For instance, to change any part of the Nigerian constitution, 2/3 of the National Assembly (Senate & House of reps), and 2/3 of the 36 states’ houses of assembly must vote in favor of the change.
+For instance, to change any part of the Nigerian constitution, 2/3 of the National Assembly (Senate & House of reps), and 2/3 of the 36 states’ houses of assembly must vote in favour of the change.

 The big challenge, therefore, is how to garner 2/3 of these institutions.
 This is the usual setback that faces a president who intends to bring a positive change.